acohen1/GreggLimper/README.md

 ## Overview

 Gregg Limper is a Discord assistant that replies like a long-time regular who never forgets an inside joke.
 Incoming guild traffic is cached, normalized, and selectively ingested into long-term storage so the bot can answer with recent context, previously shared links, and media summaries.
+Only opted-in messages that pick up pre-approved reaction emoji are promoted into the RAG stores, keeping the corpus focused on what the community highlights.
 Consent-aware retrieval, configurable storage backends (SQLite plus optional Milvus), and a modular formatter make the bot a natural fit for Discord servers that want reliable recall without retaining unwanted data—while keeping the experience casual and friendly.

 ## Feature Highlights

 - Full Discord slash command integration with automatic cog discovery (`src/gregg_limper/commands`).
-- Channel-aware cache that memoizes formatted message fragments and guards ingestion with opt-in consent (`memory/cache`).
+- Channel-aware cache that memoizes formatted message fragments and guards ingestion with opt-in consent plus configurable reaction triggers (`memory/cache`).
 - Rich media understanding: text normalization, image/GIF captioning, URL summarization, and YouTube metadata/vision blending (`formatter`).
 - Retrieval workflow that blends cached history, channel summaries, user profiles, and tool-called semantic search when the model explicitly requests it (`response` + `tools`).
+- Operators can highlight high-signal moments by reacting with approved emoji, promoting only those opted-in messages into long-term RAG storage (`event_hooks/reaction_hook.py`).
 - Dual model support: OpenAI APIs by default with optional local Ollama fallback (`config/local_llm.py`, `clients/ollama.py`).
 - Background maintenance that refreshes stale embeddings, keeps SQLite lean, and reconciles Milvus vector indexes (`memory/rag/scheduler.py`).
 - Debug-first ergonomics: cached fragments persist to disk, and every completion request records context and message payloads for inspection (`debug_history.md`, `debug_context.md`, `debug_messages.json`).